-The plot of A Wizard of Earthsea is Woven around the growth of Ged from a humble smith's boy to a renowned wizard.
+The plot of A Wizard of Earthsea revolves around Ged's growth from a humble smith's boy to a renowned wizard.
 His education and training in Wizardry begins with his aunt and ends with Ogion and Masters of Roke.
 Duny is his original name.
-He loses his mother in one year of his birth.
-His aunt brings him up in his child hood.
+He loses his mother within one year of his birth.
+His aunt brings him up in his childhood.
 He spends part of his time with his father as a smith boy and partly as a goatherd.
-His aunt is a village witch and he learn some rhymes from her.
+His aunt is a village witch and he learns some rhymes from her.
 His magic for cloud/mist formation which rescues his people from the attack of enemies spreads as far as to a mage Ogion who visits him in person and names him as Ged.
 He takes with him.
 His education begins with him and ends in the School on Roke.
 In this school, he makes a mistake of casting a spell to bring the dead back but uses a wrong spell which creates a shadow.
 This shadow as its name follows him and causes attacks also.
 Although the Archmage advises him that the present place is safe for him, he moves out and finally wins in his dangerous encounter with Shadow.